-This matter is before the undersigned Administrative Law Judge pursuant to MCL 400.9 and MCL 400.37 upon the c laimant's request for a hearing.
-After due notice, an inperson hearing was held on Th ursday, September 3, 2009.
-The claimant personally appeared and testified on her own behalf with her friend, ..., as a witness.
+This matter is before the undersigned Administ rative Law Judge pursuant to MCL 400.9 and MCL 400.37 upon claimant's request for a hearing.
+After due notice, a hearing was held on Tuesday, April 13, 2010 with his authorized representative, S., as a witness.